recallmenot/ch32v003fun_wildwest/proj/spi_24L01_tx/README.md

 CRC, for example, is not implemented yet and I'm incapable of making DMA easy, as the spi dac example showed the processor can be mostly "braindead" and the tiny chip can still output loads of data.

 ## nRF24L01(+) library
-This is the doing of [Reza Ebrahimi](https://github.com/ebrezadev), I've just included a copy of [his library](https://github.com/ebrezadev/nRF24L01-C-Driver) here and made some modifications.
+The [platform-agnostic nRF24L01 library](https://github.com/ebrezadev/nRF24L01-C-Driver) is the doing of [Reza Ebrahimi](https://github.com/ebrezadev), I've just included a copy of it here and made some modifications.

 ## example
 The example shows how to send either a uint8_t or a char[16].